What Are Non-Fungible Tokens and What Do They Tell Us About The Today's Job Market?

 What are the reasons for this surge in the pricing of digital assets?
-Why are some of the collections worth tens of thousand dollars a piece, while others get overlooked by the blockchain community and trade for pennies?
+Why are some of the collections worth tens of thousand of dollars a piece, while others get overlooked by the blockchain community and traded for pennies?

 Well, in traditional, old-school art, the value of artwork is usually assessed by experts.
-Of course, the beauty and value of some famous pieces, such as van Gogh’s “The Potato Eaters,” have been a subject to a pul debate over the centuries.
+Of course, the beauty and value of some famous pieces, such as van Gogh’s “The Potato Eaters,” have been subject of pul debate over the centuries.
 However, in most cases, the experts reach a consensus on whether the given piece is valuable, regardless of the taste.

 For instance, CryptoPunks is a community that runs its own Discord server.
 This server can be joined by anyone, yet, one of the channels is reserved for the verified owners of CryptoPunks to chat with each other.
 This exclusive right to speak with other verified owners is what built the prestige of the collection.

-The Bored Ape Yacht Club gives its members other perks such as the “Bathroom” – an online room where the ape owners can collectively draw on an online board.
+The Bored Ape Yacht Club gives its members other perks such as the “Bathroom:” a virtual room where the ape owners can collectively draw on an online board.
 You might think, “Why would the right to draw together with a bunch of rich kids whom you don’t even know by name be worth $200k?”
-Apparently, to many people, it is what makes the community different and valuable.
+Apparently, too many people, it is what makes the community different and valuable.

 What Can I Gain From This Knowledge?

 You might be asking yourself, “What is in it for me?”
 What do NFTs have in common with professional development, career path or the job market as such?